rayjohn666/Read-Me-Generator/Develop/readme.md

 ### Installation:

-Download Repo and run "node index.js" in the intergrated terminal of the same file.
+download the repo from my github, and run node index.js on the index.js file using the integrated terminal.

 ### Usage:

-Organization, and creating lists, use it as you seem fit.
+to create a readme

 ## Description:

- Here I have created a node.js application that creates an HTML webpage that displays summeries and info for a list of team members, following prompts within the node application.
+ Quickly creates a readme.md

 ### Test:

-* running node index.js
+* running node index.js in integrated terminal.

 ### Contributing:

-* send me an email for contributions or questions regarding the app @dillonlloyd@hotmail.com
+* email me dillonlloyd@hotmail.com

 Email: